Chirraaa/OBSReplayCompanion/README.md

 ## 🎯 Our Goal

-The primary goal of OBS Clip Recorder is to provide a **lightweight, fast, and stable solution for saving instant gameplay clips**.
+The primary goal of OBS Replay Companion is to provide a **lightweight, fast, and stable solution for saving instant gameplay clips**.
 Unlike some built-in or third-party clipping tools, this application is optimized to minimize performance impact, ensuring a smooth experience for both streaming and recording.

 ## 🚀 Key Features